 - Like the AR & AP accounts, NEVER use journal entries to catch up inventory accounts.
 Clearing inventory statuses using journal entries will result in the financial value of your stock status report never matching the inventory asset account in your balance sheet.
 This anomaly will definitely be caught in the event of an outside audit.

 - Check your Equity Accounts.
 These are the most often overlooked and probably the least understood accounts.
-The most common Equity Account is a QuickBooks account called the Opening Balance Equity (OBE), which is really just a temporary account that has a running a balance in it.
+One of the most popular Equity Accounts is a QuickBooks account called the Opening Balance Equity (OBE), which is really just a temporary holding account.
 It has most likely been used as a dumping ground for beginning balances or other financial transactions that just didn’t seem to fit elsewhere at that time.
-Try to close out the OBE account and create a set of relevant equity accounts to use instead.
+Try to close out the OBE account when you can and try not to use this account again.

 - Run a Balance Sheet Report in both Accrual & Cash Based Accounting Methods.
 Look for accounts on this report that don’t seem right or don’t seem to fit in now.
 Also look for accounts that have negative balances here.
 These are red flag indicators that something is probably amiss and needs your attention.

-Be vigilant about keeping your books well.
-Your books provide the basis for government and board required reporting as well as information that guides the financial decisions you make for your company.
+Be vigilant about bookkeeping cleanup and thus keeping your books accurate.
+Your books provide the basis for your company’s financial health reporting as well as information that guides the future financial decisions you make for your company.